Gkcloud5/Better-future/Learning/Network/01-Fundamentals/02/02-CIDR.md

 * **Classless Inter-Domain Routing.
 * It is an IP address allocation method that improves data routing efficiency on the internet.
+* Organizations use CIDR to allocate IP addresses flexibly and efficiently in their networks.
+* Organization purchase three [[Class in IP address|classes]] of IPv4 address